luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 #run the script.
 CAMP will not produce a png image file.
 Only a PDF so use `-f pdf` to set output as PDF file.
 geneBody_coverage.py -i $BAM -r $BED -o $OUT -f pdf

+#run each BAM file into geneBody coverage using a For Loop
+for file in $BAM
+do
+	sbatch -N 1 -c 4 --mem=24GB --wrap="tin.py -i $file -r $BED"
+done
 ```
 This produces 2 figures to visualise for 3' or 5' bias.
 If you detect 3' bias at this stage you can either resequence (costly) or adjust for this bias in downstream analysis.